joonwonc/mit-6858-project/docs/update-email.md

 program can capture all the states the program can be in.
 While this is true for a single-client model, if there are multiple clients connected to the server, the state of a single user is dependent on the states of all the other users interacting with the server.

-Therefore, covering the states of one user does not cover all the states of the entire system, i.e. the result of a single user's action is also dependent on actions of all the other users.
 In order to truly cover all the states of a server that can accept multiple clients, a concolic execution must account for the actions of the other users.

 Updated proposal
 ----------------